XENONnT/outsource/README.md

 outsource --run {run_number} --debug
 ```

-This will create and submit a pegasus workflow.
+This will create a pegasus workflow, which you need to use `pegasus-run` to submit yourself.
+Keep in mind that it will NOT upload results to rucio and update RunDB.
+What's more, the results will also be copied to your scratch folder in ap23 (`/scratch/$USER/...`).